Tsugunai (song): Music video

-A music video for the Mandarin version of the song was filmed in Singapore, with some of the settings being pre-gentrified Boat Quay and Fort Canning Hill, specifically the Gothic Gates, during her concert tour in Singapore (and Malaysia) after her victory a year earlier.
+A music video for the Mandarin version of the song was filmed in Singapore, with some of the settings being pre-gentrified Boat Quay and Fort Canning Hill, specifically the Gothic Gates, during her concert tour in Singapore and Malaysia after winning multiple awards a year earlier.

 Reception

 "Tsugunai" and "Changhuan" sold a combined 1.5 million copies globally, including 442,000 copies in Japan.
 This was more than her 1974 debut bilingual hit song "Kūkō" / "Qingren de Guanhuai" (空港 / 情人的關懷; "Airport" / "The Care of a Lover") that sold 750,000 copies globally.
 It was a huge success after Teng's earlier Japanese recordings had lackluster commercial success, and it brought her out of relative obscurity there.
 It was the beginning of her global breakthrough, particularly in Asia, outside of the Chinese-speaking world.
 "Tsugunai"/"Changhuan" are regarded as her signature songs.
 "Changhuan" is also one of the most well-known classics within the Chinese-speaking world.

 Tsugunai entered the Jpop ranking list in April 1984 and stayed on the list for a year, notably reaching first place in August.
 It also stayed within the top 10 for 41 straight consecutive weeks between April 1984 and February 1985.
 At a full year since the release, it still ranked at 7th place.
 It also charted on the Oricon Singles Chart at 6th place for 43 weeks, which also tied with another popular 1986 bilingual signature song "Toki no Nagare ni Mi o Makase" / "Wo Zhi Zaihu Ni" for the same 6th place but held position longer for 57 weeks.
 Hong Kong's IFPIHK had certified the album as platinum album as well.